The Jewish community of Copenhagen has been active since the end of the 17th century. Today, most of Denmark’s 7000 Jews live in Copenhagen.

 Interview with Janus Møller Jensen, Director of the Danish Jewish Museum

-Janus Møller Jensen: In several ways.
+In several ways.
 First and foremost in our spectacular architecture designed by Daniel Libeskind.
 Our entire room tells the story of flight over sea and the uncertainty of trying to find one’s way.
-In many ways, the unique architecture is one of the key objects of the museum.
+In many ways the unique architecture is one of the key objects of the museum.
 However, we also tell the story of the people that weren’t saved, and instead imprisoned in KZ-Theresienstadt.
+This story is currently the main theme of the special exhibition “Flight and persecution in the 20th century”.